Enterprises have recognized the importance of cloud and are now maturing their strategies, according to industry analyst reports and surveys.

 Multi-cloud deployments offer clear benefits

-”Multi-cloud strategy makes sense for organizations”, says Derrick Loi, senior director for Orange Data Centre and Cloud, Asia Pacific, at Orange Business Services.
+”Multi-cloud strategy makes sense for organizations”, says Derrick Loi, senior director for Orange Data Centre and Cloud, Asia Pacific, at Orange Business.
 “Increasingly, we’re seeing that there is no one-size fits all cloud solution for enterprises.
 Each enterprise has their own challenges and unique business DNA that makes them unique.
-As such, even when it comes to private cloud, Orange Business Services provides multiple customized options that a client can choose from.
-This ensures that the client is able to maximize the benefits of cloud through engaging Orange Business Services”.
+As such, even when it comes to private cloud, Orange Business provides multiple customized options that a client can choose from.
+This ensures that the client is able to maximize the benefits of cloud through engaging Orange Business”.

 There are many benefits for enterprises to deploy multi-cloud solutions.
 For example, a multi-cloud solution can free the enterprise from a single cloud vendor lock-in situation.
 Multi-cloud provides flexible data storage options for enterprises facing data sovereignty and privacy compliance issues.